rocky-linux/documentation/docs/books/incus_server/06-profiles.md

 As you can see, your Rocky Linux 8.x container received the IP address from the LAN interface, whereas the Rocky Linux 9.x container did not.

-To further demonstrate the problem here, you need to run `dhclient` on the Rocky Linux 9.0 container.
-This will show us that the `macvlan` profile, *is* in fact applied:
+To further demonstrate the problem, you must run `dhclient` on the Rocky Linux 9.0 container.
+This will show us that the `macvlan` profile, *is* applied:

 ```bash
 incus exec rockylinux-test-9 dhclient